Aston Villa promoted to Premier League after beating Derby in Championship play-off final | Goal.com

 Aston Villa have been promoted to the Premier League after beating Derby 2-1 in the Championship play-off final on Monday.

+Villa held off a late fight back from Frank Lampard's team at Wembley to book their return to the English top-flight after three years in the Championship.

-Villa got the better if Frank Lampard's side at Wembley as Anwar El Ghazi opened the scoring in the first half and John McGinn headed into an open goal on the hour mark after an error from goalkeeper Kelle Roos.
+Anwar El Ghazi opened the scoring late in the first half when he met Ahmed Elmohamady’s cross to beat Kelle Roos and John McGinn headed into an open goal on the hour mark after an error from the Derby goalkeeper.

-Towards the end of the seven minutes of injury time, Harry Wilson proved lively for Derby down the wing, but saw one cross cleared by the Villa defence and another claimed by goalkeeper Jed Steer before the referee brought an end to the match.

-But Dean Smith's team held on despite seven minutes of added time to book their return to the English top-flight after three years in the Championship.
+"It feels very good.
+To be honest, the lads are a terrific bunch," Smith told Sky Sports after the game.
+"They take on different ideas, they deserve it.
+I believe pressure is what you put on yourself, we work hard every day, the only difference is expectation.
+We've got two owners have got a lot of money, and are in it for the long haul.
+The potential now is massive."

-The Villans were 15th in the table when Smith replaced Steve Bruce at the helm in October, but won 17 of their 34 league games under the 48-year-old to end up fifth in the Championship table and two points ahead of Monday's opponents before entering the play-offs.
+The Wembley win completes a massive turnaround for the Villans under their current manager.
+Villa were 15th in the table when Smith replaced Steve Bruce at the helm in October and looked out of the race for a place in the play-offs.

+But they went on to win 17 of their 34 league games under the 48-year-old, including a 10-match winning streak, to end up fifth in the Championship table and two points ahead of Monday's opponents.

 The Birmingham outfit got the better of West Brom in the semi-final, beating their local rivals on penalties after a 2-2 aggregate draw to book a place in the final for the second time in a row, having missed out to Fulham last year.